codurance/site/_posts/2017-12-14-lambda-calculus-in-clojure.md

 * `[x]` is the parameter of the function.
 * `x` is the body of the function.

-Does this sound familiar?
+Does this look familiar?
 We could rewrite this expression in Lambda Calculus:

 ```
 (λx.x)
 ```

 Both expressions look quite similar.
-This is because Clojure is based on Lambda Calculus, so it makes sense for it to have a similar syntax.
+This is because Clojure is based on Lambda Calculus.
 But, what if we could add some syntactic sugar to the recipe and make Clojure’s anonymous functions even closer to their Lambda Calculus counterparts?

 ### Defining a λ-macro